Earlier, we became acquainted with the logical operators not, and, and or. Here we treat two more important operators.

 Is the following a correct logical consequence?

-Yes, this is a correct logical consequence.
+No, this is not a correct logical consequence